CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 ACT supervision focuses on psychological flexibility, values clarification, and defusion, not just as standalone techniques but as a clinical framework for understanding what it actually means for a client to improve.

 Working with trauma requires more than sensitivity.
-Supervision covers stabilization phases, titration, and how to use trauma-focused approaches with enough clinical precision that processing is safe and effective.
+Supervision covers stabilization phases, titration, and the use of trauma-focused approaches with sufficient clinical precision to ensure safe, effective processing.

 Specialized Therapy